-I had great expectations for this book after listening to a talk by the speaker introducing it and also receiving recommendations from friends who had read it before me.
+I had high expectations for this book after listening to a talk by the speaker introducing it and also receiving recommendations from friends who had read it before me.
 Reading it however I couldn't help feel a little disappointed.
-It's a small book (this I knew before I bought it) and even then the mention of The Prophet Muhammad and his examples of leadership are few and far between.
-Each chapter (there are eight) takes one concept of leadership exemplified by the Prophet Muhammad and elaborates on why it is important and how particularly it ties to the Bedouin/Arabian society that the Prophet Muhammad found himself in.
+It's a small book (this I knew before I bought it) and even then the mention of The Prophet Muhammad (ﷺ) and his examples of leadership are few and far between.
+Each chapter (there are eight) takes one concept of leadership exemplified by the Prophet Muhammad and elaborates on why it is important and how particularly it ties to the Bedouin/Arabian society that the Prophet Muhammad lived within.
 Overall, great idea for a book and not a bad book, but not quite living up to its potential (and my expectation).

 Saturday, 28 July 2012